GL_Discover Hub_Bonds_1920x1280_PositivePink_02

 Conversely, short-term bonds might be preferable in a rising interest rate environment as they are less sensitive to rate changes.
 Understanding these dynamics allows investors to decide when and how to invest in bonds.

 Certain bonds, particularly municipal bonds, offer tax advantages that can boost your overall income.
-The interest earned on these bonds is often exempt from federal income taxes and may also be exempt from state and local taxes, depending on the bond's origin and the investor's location.
+In the US, interest on many municipal bonds is often exempt from federal income tax and may also be exempt from state and local taxes, depending on the bond's origin and the investor's location.
+Tax treatment depends on individual circumstances and may change; tax rules vary by country/jurisdiction.

 For high-net-worth individuals or those in higher tax brackets, tax-exempt bonds can be an efficient way to generate income.